wishfulcynic/Klyra/README.md

 1.  **Connect Wallet**: User connects their Web3 wallet to the application.
 2.  **Select Vault Strategy**: User navigates or selects the desired vault type (e.g., Directional - Bullish).
 3.  **Review Vault Info**: The interface displays performance metrics (APY, TVL), a description of the strategy, and associated risks.
-4.  **Enter Deposit Amount**: User enters the amount of sUSD they wish to deposit into the selected vault using the deposit form.
-Their sUSD balance is displayed.
+4.  **Enter Deposit Amount**: User enters the amount of sUSDS they wish to deposit into the selected vault using the deposit form.
+Their sUSDS balance is displayed.
 5.  **Review Estimates**: The UI shows the estimated vault shares the user will receive.
-6.  **Approve (if necessary)**: If the `StrategyVaultWrapper` contract doesn't have sufficient allowance, the user is prompted to approve the sUSD spending.
+6.  **Approve (if necessary)**: If the `StrategyVaultWrapper` contract doesn't have sufficient allowance, the user is prompted to approve the sUSDS spending.
 7.  **Deposit**: User confirms the deposit transaction in their wallet.
 8.  **Confirmation**: (Ideally) The UI provides feedback on the successful transaction and potentially updates to show the user's new position or balance.